norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 		- :monocle_face: Under _Deployment Options_ change Deployment Type to _Blue/green deployment (powered by AWS CodeDeploy)_.
 		- Leave the default deployment configuration of `CodeDeployDefault.ECSAllAtOnce`.
 		- Search and select the arn for the Code Deploy role we created (`bash-dog-code-deploy`), you may have to go get the arn from IAM and paste it in the first time.
 	- Under _Networking_ select the default VPC, and de-select all the duplicate subnets (where there are more than one for a given zone).
 Use the primary subnets if you can.
 		- Use your default security group (add this to the TODO list of things to harden later)
 	- Turn off _public IP_
 	- Under _Load Balancer_ select `Application Load Balancer`
+		- Name the load balancer something sensible like `bash-dog`
+		- Bump up the grace period to make debugging easier
+		- Select the nginx container `bash-dog-nginx 80:80`
+		- Create
 {{< box info >}}
 **Service Cleanup**:
 {{< /box >}}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY0MTAzMzgyLDUzNDkzOTU3NywtMTc0ND
-Y4NTg5NSw4MTkwNTE4MDksMTYwNTEzNTMwMywyMzgyMzYyMjEs
-NDE2ODgyOTExLC04Njk3ODQ2MywxMjk0NTQxMiwtMTAwMjY4NT
-I0MSwtMjYwMTUyMjkwLC0xNjQzNjI2MjU1LDEyOTMyNjYxMzMs
-LTE4MTk1MDQ5MzUsLTQ2MDQzOTk3MSwtMzA4NjI5ODI4LC0xNj
-I3NTgxNjYsNjE1ODg5NjcwLC0zNjUzODU4MjcsLTE2NTI3OTY2
-ODddfQ==
+eyJoaXN0b3J5IjpbMTYzMjIwODk0Miw1MzQ5Mzk1NzcsLTE3ND
+Q2ODU4OTUsODE5MDUxODA5LDE2MDUxMzUzMDMsMjM4MjM2MjIx
+LDQxNjg4MjkxMSwtODY5Nzg0NjMsMTI5NDU0MTIsLTEwMDI2OD
+UyNDEsLTI2MDE1MjI5MCwtMTY0MzYyNjI1NSwxMjkzMjY2MTMz
+LC0xODE5NTA0OTM1LC00NjA0Mzk5NzEsLTMwODYyOTgyOCwtMT
+YyNzU4MTY2LDYxNTg4OTY3MCwtMzY1Mzg1ODI3LC0xNjUyNzk2
+Njg3XX0=
 -->